habibghulambheek/Irish_Music_Generator/README.md

 ## Model Training Details

-The model was trained on 5000 Irish folk tunes from the "irishman" dataset with the following architecture:
+The model was trained on 5000 Irish folk tunes because of limitations of hardware from the "irishman" dataset with the following architecture:

 - **Embedding dimension**: 256
 - **Hidden size**: 2048